llimllib/obsidian-archive/computer usage/cli tips and tools/modern unix tool list.md

 - [atuin](https://atuin.sh/): keep your command history in a sqlite database
 - [[bat]]: `cat` with syntax highlighting and line numbers
+- [concurrently](https://www.npmjs.com/package/concurrently): run programs in parallel, and print their output in a pleasing way
+	- it's hard to explain how nice this program is; I often use it when I want to run a web server and a database, and see both of their output together; it can give each program its own color so you can see at a glance what is logging
 - [delta](https://github.com/dandavison/delta): much better git diff output
 	- I often use this where you might use `diff` as well, it's great
 - [doggo](https://github.com/mr-karan/doggo): a better `dig`